 Oslo and many other Norwegian cities offer great ice skating opportunities.
 From prepared ice rinks in the city to wild skating in nature – there’s plenty to choose from.

-This year, many usually popular ice skating rinks in Oslo are closed.
-As an alternative, the city of Oslo has prepared several skating areas, so residents can skate in their local area.
+In recent years, many usually popular ice skating rinks in Oslo were closed.
+As an alternative, the city of Oslo has prepared several skating areas, so residents could skate in their local area.
 The most recent and popular addition is the ice rink in front of the Deichman library in Bjørvika.

 - Blåfjell friområde (“Leker’n”)